linphone-40685558/group3-coursework/usecases/usecase1.md

 ## Extensions

-All the available countries in the database will be printed out.
+If no data exists for some countries: The system will generate a report, but missing countries will be flagged as "data unavailable."

 ## Sub-Variations